 Q: Can I use your photos for something?

-Absolutely!
+A: Absolutely!
 I have no problem with fellow bloggers using my pictures in a post, so long as I’m credited & linked back to.
 However, I don’t allow my photos to be used for commercial purposes without explicit permission.
 If you’re interested in licensing a photo for commercial use, please email me.

 Q: What kind of camera do you use?

-Although I upgraded to a D700 in the winter of 2010, I previously used a D300 and the very early years of this blog were shot with a Nikon D50.
-Lenses I currently use the most are the Nikkor 50mm f/1.8 and Nikkor 85mm f/1.8.
+A: Currently I shoot with a Nikon D3S.
+In the past I’ve used a D700, a D300 and the very early years of this blog were shot with a D50.
+Lenses I currently use the most are the Nikkor 50mm f/1.8 and Nikkor 105mm f/2.8.